-Lionel Trilling, also legendary and literary, observes that Romanticism “despite its avowals, was itself scientific, for it was passionately devoted to a research into the self.”
+Lionel Trilling observes that Romanticism “despite its avowals, was itself scientific, for it was passionately devoted to a research into the self.”
 (Trilling, The Liberal Imagination, p.
 182) Literary fantasies are in other words composed by conscious minds, which apprehend dreamlike subject matter from the vantage point of reality and within the context of reality.

 But it’s also true that Romantic writers sometimes rebel against reality so fiercely as to misrepresent it without acknowledging the lie—without being aware of it, maybe.
 There is no more blatant case of such distortion among the English Romantic poets than Wordsworth’s saccharine depictions of peasants.
 Take, for example, WW’s poem “The Solitary Reaper” about a peasant woman working a Scottish field, cutting and binding grain, and singing while she works.
 Here is the last stanza: